Sorry, this program is not available for local students.

 Sorry, this program is not available for international students intending to study on a student visa.

 If you hold a different visa type, you may be eligible.
 Please contact Info Corner for more information.

 Melbourne City or online via OUA

-A professionally accredited accounting program aimed at graduates of non-accounting disciplines who want to broaden their career prospects.
+This professionally accredited program is designed to provide graduates of non-accounting disciplines with a broad-based accounting and business qualification to broaden their career prospects.

 - 1.5 years full-time or part-time equivalent (with advanced standing)

 - 2 years full-time or part-time equivalent (without advanced standing)

 For further information about advanced standing see Pathways.